kazuyamagiwa/graphnet-automata/README.md

 # Premise

-Starting from a undirected graph with a few nodes (a "seed graph"), graphnet-automata manipulates its node connections, as represented as a matrix, by first padding the matrix by one layer (adding two new nodes).
+Starting from a undirected graph with a few nodes (a "seed graph"), graphnet-automata manipulates its node connections, represented as a matrix, by first padding the matrix with one layer (adding two new nodes).
 Depending on the number of neighboring node connections, the matrix is updated, much like in a cellular automaton.
 This is repeated in a recursive fashion (i.e. "evolved"), and the resulting matrix is converted into a graph.
 To further characterize the graph, a community detection method is employed to visualize the number of communities that have formed.

 For example, a seed graph of three nodes